 Face and neck lift surgeries are complex procedures which require a good deal of care.
 However, when performed by a trained professional, such as Dr. Ford, these surgeries are exceedingly safe.
 By following Dr. Ford's care instructions before and after surgery, you can ensure a safe and comfortable process and results that last for years.

-The price for a face and neck lift with lower blepharoplasty is $18,440, a face and neck lift with upper blepharoplasty is $16,260 and a face and neck lift with upper & lower blepharoplasty costs $22,120.
+The price for a face and neck lift with lower blepharoplasty is $19,440, a face and neck lift with upper blepharoplasty is $17,260 and a face and neck lift with upper & lower blepharoplasty costs $22,120.
 An endoscopic mid-facelift is $7,870.
 An endoscopic mid-facelift with upper and lower blepharoplasty is $14,320.